1. Students are expected to obey all local, state, and federal laws governing the possession, use, and distribution of alcohol.

 2. Window screens may not be removed at any time.
 Students who have removed a window screen will be required to pay for any damages or replacement costs.

-4. Built-in shelves and unauthorized lofts (see “Loft Beds” policy) are not permitted, due to safety concerns.
+4. Built-in shelves and unauthorized lofts (see “Loft Beds” policy) are not permitted.
 Students who have constructed these items will be given written notice to remove them.
-Failure to do so within 24 hours will result in a daily fine being assessed directly to the student’s account.
+Failure to do so within 48 hours will result in additional fines being assessed directly to the student’s account, as well as potentially affect the status of the student’s on-campus housing.

 5. Airflow vents should never be obstructed.
 Blocking the airflow can create a fire hazard.